2025 Fall Gathering

 Join us for a friendly autumnal gathering and overnight stay at the North Cascades Environmental Learning Center, Saturday, September 13 to Sunday, September 14.
 Enjoy mingling with long-time and new Institute supporters and staff and appreciate the signs of fall on Diablo Lake.

 On Sunday, enjoy a delicious breakfast, then pack a brown-bag lunch to take away for later in the day.
-We’ll offer an outside nature activity led by an Institute naturalist, or we can recommend a local trail for you to explore on your own.
+Our staff naturalists will also lead a unique outdoor activity on Sunday morning, and depending on the weather, group interests and abilities, this could include a guided hike to the waterfall or canoeing on Diablo Lake.
+They can also recommend a local trail for you to explore on your own.

 Additionally, you may choose to register for a Diablo Lake Fall Morning Cruise (10:45 am) or Afternoon Cruise (2:35 pm) with Skagit Tours ($30-35).
 Find more details about Skagit Tours here.